ssg-research/BliMe/firesim/README.md

 1. use mosh to login to instance.
 Clone the `BliMe-firesim` repo and checkout the `blime-baseline`, `blinded-comp` or `blinded-multiclient` branch.
 Alternatively, fetch the submodules in this directory and copy the corresponding folder to the instance's home directory.

 	- if cloning the BliMe-firesim repo, clone it to a folder called "firesim" instead of the default "BliMe-firesim"
 	- repeat all the following steps for the 3 branches (`blime-baseline`, `blinded-comp`, `blinded-multiclient`) to get results for the baseline, BliMe-BOOM-1 and BliMe-BOOM-8, respectively.
 For each branch, delete the `/home/centos/firesim` directory if it exists and replace it with the new one.
+	- **Known Issue: do not recursively clone all submodules**.
+Use a shallow clone, e.g.: `git clone https://github.com/ssg-research/BliMe-firesim.git firesim`.
+The `build-setup.sh` script in the following step will fetch the appropriate submodules.

 1. in the `firesim` folder, run `./build-setup.sh`